fredym/workenv/README.md

 * Install XCode command line tools, if not already installed.
 * Clone this repo.
-* Set a new host name (I don't like the default `Fredy's-MacBook-Pro.local`).
+* Set a new hostname (I don't like the default `Fredy's-MacBook-Pro.local`).

-Changing the computer name requires a reboot.
+Changing the hostname requires a reboot.
 After rebooting you can continue the setup process from the `workenv` directory:

     cd $HOME/own/workenv
     bash setup.sh